 Survey Response

-A total of 92 individuals participated in the study; however, only 56 respondents completed the third component of the survey (the Facebook data collection).
+A total of 92 individuals participated in the study; however, only 56 respondents completed all components of the survey.
 Descriptive statistics of the survey respondents are shown in TABLE 1.
-The oldest survey respondent was 55 years old while the youngest respondent was 18 years old; the median age is 20 years old.
-Four respondents indicated they were a college graduate or had a graduate or professional degree; 52 respondents are currently undergraduate students.

 Of the 56 survey respondents, 54 of the respondents were friends with at least one other respondent.
 FIGURE 1